pyokagan/pycsdl2/docs/api/audio.rst

 :func:`SDL_GetAudioStatus` and :func:`SDL_GetAudioDeviceStatus` can be used to query the playback status of an audio device.

+.. function:: SDL_GetAudioDeviceStatus(dev) -> int

+   Query the playback status of the specified audio device.

+   :param dev: Audio device to query.
+   :type dev: :class:`SDL_AudioDevice`
+   :returns: The playback status of the specified audio device, which is one of
+             :const:`SDL_AUDIO_STOPPED`, :const:`SDL_AUDIO_PLAYING` or
+             :const:`SDL_AUDIO_PAUSED`.

 .. function:: SDL_GetAudioStatus() -> int

    Query the playback status of the audio device.